 Resumes are one page documents, summarizing the main highlights of your career, while CVs are around two to three pages outlining all of your professional experience.

 Similar to Australia, a resume is usually one page and a curriculum vitae is two to three pages long in New Zealand.

 Both are used to apply for jobs.

 You might need to create both since employers will either ask for one or the other.

-If you have doubts as to whether an employer requires a resume or CV for that job you’re applying, then I’d advise you to ask yourself the following questions in order to determine the appropriate document.
+If you have doubts as to whether an employer requires a resume or CV for that job you’re applying, then we’d advice you ask yourself the following questions in order to determine the appropriate document to use:

 What career type are you applying for?